fastrgv/MATTA/README.md

 deciphers the WAV file on Windows.

 --------------------------------------------------------------------------
-The inverse function txt2wav takes a commandline string, **which must be quoted** to include spaces, optionally followed by an integer from the set {10,15,20,25,30,35,40}, and creates an output WAV file, named "xxwpm.wav", with the morse code equivalent.
+The inverse function txt2wav takes a commandline string, **which must be quoted**, optionally followed by an integer from the set {10,15,20,25,30,35,40}, and creates an output WAV file, named "xxwpm.wav", with the morse code equivalent.
 This output file can be renamed and manipulated using "sox", as follows.

 To slow it down try:
 	sox new20wpm.wav new10wpm.wav speed 0.5